 - 2. In the Thumbnails view, select one or several panels.
-To select several panels, do one of the following:

-- While holding Shift, click on the first panel you want to add to your selection, then on the last panel you want to add to your selection.
+To select several panels, do one of the following: - While holding Ctrl (Windows) or # (macOS), click on each panel you want to add to your selection. - While holding Shift, click on the first panel you want to add to your selection, then on the last panel you want to add to your selection.
 Both panels you clicked on and every panel inbetween will be added to the selection. - 3.
-Click and drag on the drag and drop handle ii of one of the selected panels, then drop the selection into the right pane of the Library view.
+Click and drag on the drag and drop handle in of one of the selected panels, then drop the selection into the right pane of the Library view.